guodongzhou/guodongzhou.github.io/README.md

 * Development of a meta-solid-state electrolyte in Li-ion Batteries

-* Non-Flammable solid-state rechargeable Li-ion batteries for rescue and public safety applications
+* Non-flammable solid-state rechargeable Li-ion batteries for rescue and public safety applications

 * Development of functionalized aramid nanofibers and their composites

 * Preparation of epoxy-based composites with fast-phase-transfer method

 ## RESEARCH SKILLS